nodejs/node/doc/api/buffers.markdown

 Works as `buffer.writeUInt16`, except value is written out as a two's complement signed integer into `buffer`.

-### buffer.writeInt32(value, offset, endian)
+### buffer.writeInt32(value, offset, bigEndian)

 Writes `value` to the buffer at the specified offset with specified endian format.
-Note, `value` must be a valid 16 bit signed integer.
+Note, `value` must be a valid 32 bit signed integer.

-Works as `buffer.writeUInt832, except value is written out as a two's complement signed integer into `buffer`.
+Works as `buffer.writeUInt32`, except value is written out as a two's complement signed integer into `buffer`.

-### buffer.writeFloat(value, offset, endian)
+### buffer.writeFloat(value, offset, bigEndian)

 Writes `value` to the buffer at the specified offset with specified endian format.
 Note, `value` must be a valid 32 bit float.